NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Crystal Strider.md

 abilities_mid:
   - name: ""
   - name: "Crystal Refraction"
-    desc: "`pf2:0`  **Trigger** The crystal strider is targeted by a light effect\n**Effect** The strider redirects the triggering effect to a different creature of its choice within 30 feet or absorbs the effect harmlessly, reducing the number of rounds left to recharge Release Light by 1."
+    desc: "`pf2:0`  **Trigger** The crystal strider is targeted by a light effect\n* * *\n\n**Effect** The strider redirects the triggering effect to a different creature of its choice within 30 feet or absorbs the effect harmlessly, reducing the number of rounds left to recharge Release Light by 1."

 attacks:
   - name: ""